Skip to content

 On Route 20

-Canandaigua is the on-route western continuity and leisure anchor for the Finger Lakes to Auburn continuation.
+Canandaigua is the on-route western continuity and leisure anchor for the Finger Lakes to Auburn stretch.

 Why stop here